 Bananas Contain Mind-Soothing Melatonin

 Tryptophan isn't the only reason bananas will help you rest easy in the bedroom.
 A 2012 study published in the Journal of Pineal Research suggests that consuming melatonin-containing bananas correlates to an increase in serum melatonin, the hormone that controls your sleep-wake cycle.
-Researchers discovered that consuming a banana juice extract — which was the equivalent of two peeled bananas — increased serum melatonin levels increased by nearly 4.5 times more than before eating the fruit.
+Researchers discovered that consuming banana juice extract—which was the equivalent of two peeled bananas—increased serum melatonin levels by nearly 4.5 times more than going without.
 Additionally, the highest melatonin levels were observed two hours after noshing.

 Bananas Are Full of Muscle-Relaxing Minerals

-And, wait — there's more!
-Nanners contain muscle-relaxing potassium and magnesium that'll help you feel less tense and, consequently, finally knock out.
-Another sweet perk: magnesium helps your body burn fat — and so does slumber.
-In fact, a study published in the European Journal of Clinical Nutrition found that sleep-deprived folks ate an average of 385 more calories per day than those who are well-rested.
-"Our results highlight sleep as a potential third factor, in addition to diet and exercise, to target weight gain more effectively," Haya Al Khatib, the study's lead author and PhD candidate at King's College London, explained.
+Nanners contain muscle-relaxing potassium and magnesium that'll help you feel less tense and, consequently, may finally put you to sleep.
+Another sweet perk: magnesium helps your body burn fat, as does solid slumber.
+In fact, a study published in the European Journal of Clinical Nutrition found that sleep-deprived people eat an average of 385 more calories per day than those who are well-rested.
+"Our results highlight sleep as a potential third factor, in addition to diet and exercise, to target weight gain more effectively," writes Haya Al Khatib, the study's lead author and PhD candidate at King's College London.
 It seems like science agrees that hitting the sack a bit earlier can help mitigate midnight cravings.